Skip to main content

 1. Set Up Cloud Environment: Configure the necessary cloud infrastructure and services.

-2. Migrate Workloads: Execute the migration strategy, starting with non-critical workloads for testing.
+2. Migrate Workloads in Waves: Execute the migration strategy wave by wave, starting with non-critical workloads before tackling business-critical systems.

 1. Monitor Performance: Use cloud monitoring tools to assess application performance.

-2. Adjust Resources: Scale resources based on actual usage and performance metrics.
+2. Rightsize and Reserve Capacity: Adjust resources based on actual usage metrics and purchase reserved capacity to reduce costs.

-3. Implement Best Practices: Adopt cloud best practices for ongoing management and cost control.
+3. Implement Best Practices: Adopt cloud best practices for ongoing management, cost control, and modernization of remaining workloads.

 Handling Variations and Edge Cases